LauchaCo/HackItThrough/HTB Machines/WriteUps/GoodGames - Writeup.md

 done; wait : done is to tell the app to finish the for iteration and wait is to make the app wait till the end of all the active threads

 23. Now that we've created the shell file we can run the following command to make the shell convert the file into base64 and copy it into the clipboard to later on paste it in the victim's machine.
-The console command is explained in [Pass files easily from one shell to other](<General Info/Shell/Pass files easily from one shell to other.md>).
+The console command is explained in [Pass files easily from one shell to other](</General Info/Shell/Pass files easily from one shell to other.md>).

 24. We've seen that the port 22 is open, so, because we've some credentials we can try to enter in the SSH service of the main machine with the user leaked in the mount "augustus" with the following command: `ssh augustus@172.19.0.1` and try the password "superadministrator" later on

 25. We've gained access so we now can list all the machine to see if we're finally on the machine with the following commands `hostname -I` and `ip a`.
-See [Things to enumerate (Web)](<General Info/Enumeration/Things to enumerate (Machine).md>)
+See [Things to enumerate (Machine)](</General Info/Enumeration/Things to enumerate (Machine).md>)

 26. After trying a lot of things the way to escalate privileges is to copy the bash to /home/augustus and, from the mount, give that file SUID permissions and make it root property with `chown root:root bash` and `chmod 4755 bash`, enter augustus profile again and run `./bash -p`